go-critic/go-critic/docs/overview.md

 <a name="nilValReturn-ref"></a>
 ## nilValReturn
-Detects return statements that return expression that yields nil.
+Detects return statements those results evaluate to nil.